-Latest statistics for 2021
+Latest statistics for 2022

-- The top three types of disputes are: (1) finance, with 397 cases, accounting for 23% of all cases; (2) sales of goods and international transactions, with 373 cases, accounting for 21% of all cases; and (3) corporate equity and investment management, with 210, accounting for 12% of all cases.
+- The top three types of disputes are: (1) international trade and sale of goods, with 712, accounting for 27.64% of all cases; (2) construction and engineering, with 703 cases, accounting for 27.29% of all cases; and (3) finance, with 316, accounting for 12.27% of all cases.

-- SHIAC made 2,026 arbitrator appointments.
+- SHIAC made 2,650 arbitrator appointments.

 In 2015, SHIAC also established two other platforms: the BRICS Dispute Resolution Shanghai Center and the China–Africa Joint Arbitration Shanghai Center.
 In November 2021, SHIAC established the Data Arbitration Centre, which is a supporting legal service mechanism for the Shanghai Data Exchange.